BlueMap-Minecraft/BlueMapWiki/community/LogIn.md

 But sometimes you just don't feel like sharing it.
 Reasons for this might include:

-- whitelisted friend only smp
+- Whitelisted friend only SMP
-- staff only map
+- Staff only map
-- map is a paid rank perk
+- Map is a paid rank perk

 There are multiple ways of adding a login page.
 The ways range from a simple shared password to a minecraft command and a full-on SSO solution.